-Every Tory MP calling for Liz Truss to go as Prime Minister clings to power
+Every Tory MP calling for Liz Truss to go as prime minister clings to power

 Jamie Wallis

-Jamie Wallis was last to publically call for Ms Truss to resign on Sunday 16 October.
+Bridgend MP Jamie Wallis was the last to publically call for Ms Truss to resign on Sunday.

 “Enough is enough,” he added.
 “I have written to the prime minister to ask her to stand down as she no longer holds the confidence of this country.”

-Mr Wallis was elected as the MP for Bridgend in December 2019 and is a member of a number of committees.
+Mr Wallis was elected in December 2019 and is a member of a number of committees.

 Angela Richardson

-The MP for Guildford has become the fourth Tory member of Parliament to call for Liz Truss to go, telling Times Radio her position was “untenable”.
+The MP for Guildford has since become the fourth Tory member of Parliament to call for Ms Truss to go, telling Times Radio her position was “untenable”.

 “We saw those unfunded tax cuts,” she said.
 “Had that not happened, the markets would not have responded in the way that they did, we would not be seeing the fact that there’s potentially an extra £10bn pounds [in borrowing costs] that we’ve got to try and plug.